-Executives (including certain executive officers) receive restricted shares that typically vest over a five year period in equal amounts each year.
+Executives (including certain executive officers) receive restricted shares that typically vest over a three to five year period in equal amounts each year.

 Under accounting rules, the grant date fair value is expensed over the service/vesting period based on the shares that are earned.
-The executives are taxed at ordinary income tax rates (subject to withholding) when the shares vest, and the Company receives a corresponding tax deduction.
+The executives are generally taxed at ordinary income tax rates (subject to withholding) when the shares vest, and the Company receives a corresponding tax deduction.

-As of the end of the Company's 2009 fiscal year, there remained 501,550 shares available for issuance under the 2005 Long-Term Incentive Plan.
+As of the end of the Company's 2011 fiscal year, there remained 610,728 shares available for issuance as restricted shares under the 2005 Long-Term Incentive Plan.